akalend/authorize-rest.lua/README.md

 ```

 Any HTTP request with fail digest authentification has 403 HTTP return code (Forbidden).
 For HTTP requests of true API-Token  has access to backend.
-For exampe the backend is PHP script.
-So, Your can to use uswgi protocol:
+For first exampe the backend is PHP script.
+So, Your can to use uswgi protocol, for Flask or Django for example:

 ```

   	client_max_body_size       50k;
 	client_body_buffer_size    50k;

 	access_by_lua_file /path/to/access.lua;

 	uwsgi_pass          unix:///tmp/uwsgi.sock;
 	include             uwsgi_params;

 	uwsgi_param             UWSGI_SCRIPT            webapp;
 	uwsgi_param             UWSGI_CHDIR             /usr/local/www/app1;
 ```